epfl-ada/ada-2020-project-milestone-p3-p3_adam-et-eva/README.md

 ### Week 2
 - Valentine Perrin: Redaction of report for Questions 2 and 3
-- Elodie Raes: Data Visualisation
 - Ariane de Marcillac: Redaction of report Question 1 + Data visualisation

 ### Week 3
-- Valentine Perrin: Finalisation + Data visualisation
+- Valentine Perrin: Finalisation + Data visualisation + Creation of Jekyll support for the data Story
 - Elodie Raes: Data visualisation
-- Ariane de Marcillac: Finalisation + Pitch redaction + Pitch filming
+- Ariane de Marcillac: Finalisation + Pitch redaction + Pitch filming + Conclusion

 Note: Redaction Q* means: Writing the ‘methods’ part used in the question, write the results